AbdulrasheedAA/AbdulrasheedAA/README.md

 Geospatial Analyst and Geo-Information Scientist
 ------------------------------------------------

+I am a Geospatial Analyst and Geo-Information Scientist with 12 years of experience in studying and applying Geo-Information Science.
+Currently, I am focused on learning R and Python programming for the past three years.

-I am currently a fellow of Arewa Data Science
+I am Currently a fellow of Arewa Data Science.

 *   🌍  I'm based in Lagos, Nigeria
 *   ✉️  You can contact me at [abdulrasheed.abdulraheem.a@gmail.com](mailto:abdulrasheed.abdulraheem.a@gmail.com)